Stewart Imlach

-James John Stewart Imlach (6 January 1932 – 7 October 2001) was a Scottish professional footballer who played as a left-winger for numerous clubs in England.
+James John Stewart Imlach (6 January 1932 – 3 October 2001) was a Scottish professional footballer who played as a left-winger for numerous clubs in England.
 He is best known today as the subject of an award-winning biography by his son, Gary Imlach, titled My Father and Other Working Class Football Heroes.
 Another son, Mike Imlach, had a brief professional career in the 1980s.

 Club career

 Early career

 Imlach was born in the fishing town of Lossiemouth, on the Moray Firth coast.
 He became the first man in five generations of the family name who chose not to become a fisherman.
-He started his professional football career with Highland League club Lossiemouth F.C.
-He then moved south at the age of 20.
+He started his professional football career with Scottish Highland Football League Club, Lossiemouth F.C.
+He then moved south to Bury FC at the age of 20.

 Bury paid £150 for his services in May 1952.
 He stayed at Gigg Lane for two seasons.

 Derby County

 He joined Derby County in a player-exchange deal.
 However the "Rams" were relegated out of the Second Division at the end of the 1954–55 season.
 Imlach had a falling out with the club over a housing dispute as his promised accommodation was given to new signing John Buchanan.
 He was retained by the club on reduced wages.